FreeMe Wildlife

 While there are dedicated centres for the larger species (such as rhino) smaller species (such as vultures) do not have local centres dedicated to their protection.
 A rehabilitation and research centre does not require a large property to operate from, but once set up can service a very large area, contributing towards saving compromised species, providing invaluable information for research on a wide range of species, and enabling hands on training, teaching and engagement to members from the local community involved in wildlife conservation.

-In 2019 FreeMe Wildlife embarked on a project to establish just such a centre near Hluhluwe in the Maputaland District of Zululand.
+In 2019 FreeMe Wildlife embarked on a project with Wild Tomorrow to establish just such a centre near Hluhluwe in the Maputaland District of Zululand.
 Primarily the focus of the centre will be on small to medium sized species, particularly threatened and endangered species.
 Species will include vultures and other birds of prey, large terrestrial birds such as Ground Hornbills, small predators such as serval, caracal and jackals, and herbivores such as Scrub Hares and a variety of antelope.

 Vision